 One approach in the energy transition context is to also feed green hydrogen into the existing German network for gas transport.
 In order to be able to plan, control, and analyze such scenarios, existing simulation models must be expanded so that they can represent gas mixtures with high hydrogen content.
 In addition, the coupling to the relevant power grids must be advanced.
 These are the goals of the TransHyDE-Sys project.

 Background: An essential element for the success of the energy transition is the so-called sector coupling.
-Sector coupling means linking the energy management, industry, heating and cooling supply, and transport sectors.
+Sector coupling means linking the energy sectors of electricity, gas (including hydrogen), heating and cooling supply, and transport.
 Electricity-based energy carriers are suitable for this purpose because electricity can be used to produce energy carriers in the form of hydrogen and gaseous or liquid hydrocarbons - with certain conversion losses.
 Some of these energy carriers can be further utilized in existing infrastructures and consumption plants.
 Therefore, the question arises which possible transformation paths for electricity-based energy carriers are suitable and what their costs are.

 Tasks of SCAI: The mission of SCAI in TransHyDE-Sys is to model the future hydrogen network and its transformation paths.
 For this purpose, the institute develops and implements a detailed simulation model suitable for all transformation paths considered in the project concerning dynamics, control, and gas composition.
 Together with the project partners, scenarios for these transformation paths of the H2 transport network will be developed, analyzed, and simulated to prove the technical feasibility of this transformation and identify any problems to be expected.
 It is also taken into account that, in addition to feeding H2 into the existing gas pipeline network, entire parts of the network can be filled exclusively with hydrogen.